 Galadriel: [to Aragorn] We shall not meet again, Elessar.

-voiceover: And some things that should not have been forgotten were lost.
+voiceover: [from prologue] And some things that should not have been forgotten were lost.
 History became legend; legend became myth.

 Frodo: We're friends of Gandalf the Grey, can you tell him we've arrived?

 Barliman Butterbur: Gandalf?
 Gandalf...
 Oh, yes, I remember!
 Elderly chap, big gray beard, pointy hat.
 Not seen him for six months.

 Gandalf: [running from the Balrog] Lead them on, Aragorn.
 The bridge is near.
 Do as I say!
 Swords are no more use here!

 Gimli: They say that a great sorceress lives in these woods.
 An Elf witch of terrible power.
 All who look upon her fall under her spell... and are never seen again.